Back to blog

 Knowledge proposals

 The learning flywheel depends on HITL.
-Here's how it works: an agent discovers a new pattern during a session.
+An agent discovers a new pattern during a session.
 Maybe it finds that a specific vendor always submits invoices late in Q4.
 Maybe it notices that a particular alert fires every Tuesday at 2am and is always a false positive.
 The agent doesn't silently update the knowledge base.
 It proposes an update.

 Automations and HITL

 The guardrail: automations cannot write by default.
 An automation can read, analyze, and report.
 It can send a summary to Slack.
 It can create a draft for review.
-But it cannot update a Jira ticket, close a case, or modify a record unless the admin explicitly enables write access for that specific automation in config.
+But it cannot update a Jira ticket, close a case, or modify a record unless the admin explicitly enables write access.

 {